hahmed/deadfire/README.md

 CSS is a staple technology when building web applications.
 With the introduction of LESS, SASS, SCSS it made CSS easier to maintain.
 However, most of these tools are no longer supported, maintained or have far too many features (wait... that's a bad thing?).

-With the rise of the utility first approach.
-There is not a great amount of custom CSS to write.

-Deadfire sprinkles a few extra features which helps you write CSS, easier!
+Deadfire sprinkles a few extra features which helps you write CSS, easier.

 Deadfire can be used with or without a CSS framework.